pavelmc/sof1u/README.md

 ## Author ##

-I'm Pavel Milanes, a FLOSS enthusiast and SysAdmin by choice, I live in Cuba where a masive migration to FLOSS is taking place system by system, all that by dedicated sysadmins who spend precious hours of his time to make things work and work fine.
+I'm Pavel Milanes, a FLOSS enthusiast and SysAdmin by choice, I live in Cuba where a masive migration to FLOSS is taking place system by system, all that by dedicated sysadmins who spend precious hours of their time to make things work and work fine.

 This is a small contribution for them, you can reach me by email or [telegram](https://t.me/sysadmincuba), also we have place on the net: [SysAdminsdeCuba](https://www.sysadminsdecuba.com)